Sports law in the United States: Tort law issues

 In recent years, the topic of concussions in the National Football League has come to the spotlight.
 Numerous agents, doctors, players, and their families have spoken out about the impact that repeated concussions have had on their [loved one's] life.
 In 2011, over 4,500 former NFL players "filed a class-action lawsuit against the NFL" in support of allegations that the NFL has downplayed or ignored an unfortunate truth: that NFL players are more at risk of Chronic Traumatic Encephalopathy (CTE) and other forms of brain trauma.
 In fact, a recent study conducted by Boston University's school of medicine claimed that 99% of the "brains obtained from the NFL" tested positive for CTE.
 The lawsuit filed against the NFL displays the assumption of risk defense in the law of torts.
 The NFL uses this doctrine as a defense, stating that the plaintiff (players) knew the risks of their job prior to when the injuries occurred.
 This doctrine is countered by the prosecution who claim the NFL had the duty to warn, stating that the NFL did not fulfill their duty to warn their players of the full risks associated with playing.
 This lawsuit was settled in 2015.
 The NFL was forced to donate $1 billion towards educational programs, payments to retired players, and in-game safety precautions.

-Closely related to the subject of torts in some ways, is the area of publicity rights.
-While the tort of defamation protects a person's reputation, the right of publicity permits a person to commercially exploit his or her likeness, name, and image.
+Closely related to the subject of torts in some ways is the area of publicity rights.
+While the tort of defamation protects a person's reputation, the right of publicity permits a person to commercially exploit their likeness, name, and image.
 This area of sports law includes trademarks, trade-names, domain names, and copyrights.